 The proportion of television viewers was relatively stable in the 1990s and 2000s at around 80 per cent, while the amount of time spent watching TV increased.
-From and including 2011 the percentage of viewers and time spent in front of the screen have fallen slightly.
-In contrast, only a small minority watch videos/DVDs, and this share has remained stable throughout the entire period.
+From and including 2011 the percentage of viewers and time spent in front of the screen has fallen slightly.
+In contrast, only a small minority watch video medias.
+However, since paid streaming services were included in the survey, the share has increased the last two years.